 First, you may not know what a patternmaker is.
-A patternmaker is about the penultimate woodworker, called upon to make the pattern for a metal casting out of wood (or these days, plastics or other modern materials).
+A patternmaker is about the ultimate woodworker, called upon to make the pattern for a metal casting out of wood (or these days, plastics or other modern materials).
 In days past, patterns were more likely made out of wood than anything else.
 Since (most) metal shrinks as it cools, the pattern has to be made slightly larger than the finished product.
 Try to picture making a wooden precursor to all the cast metal parts in a Model T Ford, making sure they are 1.5% bigger than the finished product.

 Being able to hold the wood securely while the pattern is being sawn, carved, drilled, filed, sanded or however else formed is the whole purpose of the patternmaker’s vise.
 You can clamp almost any shape, then twist the vise in almost any direction without taking the piece out of the vise.
 Does your vise allow you to twist your work up and make it parallel to the top of the work bench — without taking it out of the vise?
 Mr. Emmert figured it out back in the 1880s and his company continued making them up through the 1970s.